Reflect on what you’ve learned. Become who you want to be.

 The program culminates in a senior e-portfolio in which you’ll look back on the personal growth you achieved as a result of your college experience.

-Course topics for PDP 150 are extremely varied and diverse.
+Course topics for PDP-150 are extremely varied and diverse.
 From sustainability to music.
-From zombies in culture to pet ownership.
-Professor Scott Jost covers “Narrative Community Mapping,” while Dr. Brandon Marsh takes you “Into the Abyss: The World Crisis of the 1930s.”
-Transfer students have unique course topics to choose from as well, such as social media or the U.S. economy.
-Flory Fellows can choose honors sections covering the Bill of Rights or the Coal Wars of Appalachia.
+From American gangsters to pet ownership.
+Dr. Jamie Frueh covers “Leadership and the Art of Decision,” while Dr. Karie Barbour takes you through “Brawlers in the Holler: The Coal Wars of Appalachia.”
+Transfer students have a unique course topic as well, while Flory Fellows can choose from two honors sections.

-Note: Transfer students take PDP 350, and honors students in the Flory Fellows program have separate sections of PDP 150.
+Note: Transfer students sign up for PDP-350, and honors students in the Flory Fellows program have separate sections of PDP-150.